 Involves viewing a variety of films and formulating critical responses.
-Students will demonstrate in their own responses to film their ability to use effectively the critical language and methodology of film criticism in its varied aesthetic, historical, and ideological forms.
+Students will demonstrate in their own responses to film their ability to effectively use the critical language and methodology of film criticism in its varied aesthetic, historical, and ideological forms.
 Prerequisite: ENGL 200.
-Co-requisite: ENGL 220 or ENGL 221.
+Corequisite: ENGL 220 or ENGL 221.

-ENGL 302 MEDIEVAL LITERATURE (500-1500)
+ENGL 302 Medieval Literature (500-1500)

 This course provides students with a foundation in literature from the medieval period in England.
-Students will encounter some of the earliest recorded poems and writings in English across a number of genres and forms, including legends and fables, epics and myths, and more.
+Students will encounter some of the earliest recorded poems and writings in English across several genres and forms, including legends and fables, epics and myths, and more.
 Pre-requisite: ENGL 200 and Co-requisite: ENGL 220 or 221.

-ENGL 303 ENGLISH POETRY AND PROSE: 1500-1660
+ENGL 303 English Poetry and Prose: 1500-1660

-Examines Renaissance literature and its continuing impact on the world, with attention to the cultural, social, historical and religious factors in the development of arts and letters in English.
+Examines Renaissance literature and its continuing impact on the world, with attention to the cultural, social, historical, and religious factors in the development of arts and letters in English.
 Prerequisite: ENGL 200.
 Co-requisite: ENGL 220 or ENGL 221.

-ENGL 304 ENGLISH POETRY AND PROSE: 1660-1800
+ENGL 304 English Poetry and Prose: 1660-1800

 Explores the English Enlightenment, the Restoration, and the Age of Reason, with an emphasis on the rise of technology and technological culture and the impact of science and scientific methodology on art and literature.
 Prerequisite: ENGL 200.
-Co- requisite: ENGL 220 or ENGL 221.
+Co-requisite: ENGL 220 or ENGL 221.